JakeOtto/python_practice/chapter1/02_error_messages.md

 * How much of each error message was actually useful to you?
 * What is your natural reaction to seeing an error message?
-* How might a confident profession engineer react to an error message?
+* How might a confident professional engineer react to an error message?

 [Next Challenge](03_functions.md)